ligadata-mkhalawi/Kamanja/trunk/docs/source/config-ref/message-def.rst

 - **Fixed** – if set to TRUE, this is a fixed message;
   if set to FALSE, it is a mapped messages.
   See :ref:`Fixed and mapped messages<messages-fix-map-term>`.
+- **CaseSensitive** -- if set to TRUE, fields in the message definition are case-sensitive.
+  The variables in the generated message are the same case as given in the message definition.
+  If set to FALSE, the fields in the message definition are considered lower case and the field variables in the message are generated as lower case.
+  Default value is FALSE.
 - **Fields/elements** – schema definition for the data included
   in this message.
 This is a list of attribute names and the :ref:`type<types-term>` of each attribute.